JCGoran/jcgoran.github.io/about.markdown

 </h3>

 My current research focus is studying the impact of relativistic effects on large scale structure, nonlinear structure formation using numerical methods, and making forecasts for the [_Euclid_ mission][euclid].
+Some of my publications are listed on the [publications](/publications.html) page.

 <h3 style="display:flex;align-items:center;">
 Programming